cgillinger/ressel-static/readme.md

 ## Timetables and Data Structure

-The application uses a new file structure that correctly handles transitions between weekday and weekend schedules:
+The application uses a **simplified file structure** (version 5.0.0) with generic timetable files that are reused across multiple seasons:

 ### Configuration Files
 These contain metadata and point to the correct timetable files: